Towering musical theater master Stephen Sondheim dies at 91 | Times Leader

 The artist refused to repeat himself, finding inspiration for his shows in such diverse subjects as an Ingmar Bergman movie (“A Little Night Music”), the opening of Japan to the West (“Pacific Overtures”), French painter Georges Seurat (“Sunday in the Park With George”), Grimm’s fairy tales (“Into the Woods”) and even the killers of American presidents (“Assassins”), among others.

+Tributes quickly flooded social media as performers and writers alike saluted a giant of the theater.
+“We shall be singing your songs forever,” wrote Lea Salonga.
+Aaron Tveit wrote: “We are so lucky to have what you’ve given the world.”

 “The theater has lost one of its greatest geniuses and the world has lost one of its greatest and most original writers.
-Sadly, there is now a giant in the sky.
-But the brilliance of Stephen Sondheim will still be here as his legendary songs and shows will be performed for evermore,” producer Cameron Mackintosh wrote in tribute.
+Sadly, there is now a giant in the sky,” producer Cameron Mackintosh wrote in tribute.
+Music supervisor, arranger and orchestrator Alex Lacamoire tweeted: “For those of us who love new musical theater: we live in a world that Sondheim built.”

 Six of Sondheim’s musicals won Tony Awards for best score, and he also received a Pulitzer Prize (“Sunday in the Park”), an Academy Award (for the song “Sooner or Later” from the film “Dick Tracy”), five Olivier Awards and the Presidential Medal of Honor.
 In 2008, he received a Tony Award for lifetime achievement.